GoogleChromeLabs/chromeos_smart_card_connector/docs/updating-ccid.md

 # Updating the CCID free software driver

-Note: This page is mainly intended for the Chrome OS Smart Card Connector project maintainers.
+Note: This page is mainly intended for the ChromeOS Smart Card Connector project maintainers.

 ## Background

-The Chrome OS Smart Card Connector app is shipped with a specific (pinned) version of the CCID free software driver.
+The ChromeOS Smart Card Connector app is shipped with a specific (pinned) version of the CCID free software driver.
 This is a driver for smart card readers (not to be confused with drivers for smart cards, also sometimes called middleware).